The Fascinating and Problematic Setting of The Combat Baker and Automaton Waitress

 So, obviously, fantasy Germany won the war and annexed an entire continent.

 I wasn’t too bothered by this scenario for a few reasons.
 Firstly, this appears to be a post-World War I setting, or at least there’s no Nazi-coded imagery or anything.
-Secondly, Wiltia as a state-nation is not portrayed in a positive light.
+Secondly, Wiltia as a nation-state is not portrayed in a positive light.
 People have justifiable reasons to be angry at Wiltia’s war atrocities and colonialism.
 This is represented through the sympathetic character of Milly.

 However, I did raise a few eyebrows when I read the bonus short story that came with volume 2, which mostly concerned itself with The Combat Baker’s analogue for Japan.